 Transportation to the Aalsmeer Flower Auction

 The FloraHolland flower auction market in Aalsmeer is easily reached by car or on public transportation from Amsterdam and Schiphol Airport.

 By car, use exit 3 from the highway A4 (Amsterdam to Den Haag) towards Aalsmeer.
 Follow the signs for “FloraHolland / Bloemenveiling”.
 Once at the auction center, follow the signs to parking lot P23 or “Bezoekers/Tourist”.

 Parking lot 23 is on the roof of the complex – park in the white (wit) zone.
 Parking is free.
 From the parking lot, take the elevator down to the ground floor and follow the “Tourists” signs to the adjacent building.

-The Aalsmeer flower auction can also easily be reached by Connexxion bus 172 – bus stop Aalsmeer, Bloemenveiling Hoofdingang (Floraholland) is directly at the Tourist Center entrance.
+The Aalsmeer flower auction can also easily be reached by Connexxion bus 357 (previously 172) – bus stop Aalsmeer, Bloemenveiling Hoofdingang (Floraholland) is directly at the Tourist Center entrance.
 The bus runs 4 to 6 times per hour – direction Kudelstraat via Amstelveen when traveling towards Aalsmeer and direction Amsterdam CS on the way back.

-Bus 172 takes around 50 minutes from Amsterdam Central Station and 40 minutes from Amsterdam Leidseplein to Aalsmeer, Bloemenveiling.
+Bus 357 (previously 172) takes around 50 minutes from Amsterdam Central Station and 40 minutes from Amsterdam Leidseplein to Aalsmeer, Bloemenveiling.

-- use bus 300 (direction Bijlmer Arena) to stop Amstelveen, Busstation and change here to bus 172 (direction Kudelstraat via Amstelveen).
-This is generally the easier option when returning to the airport.
+From Schiphol Airport, the simplest option is to use bus 300 (direction Bijlmer Arena) to stop Amstelveen, Busstation and change here to bus 358 (direction Kudelstraat via Amstelveen).
+Traveling time is just over half an hour.